-Christmas time is always fun to read books at.
-This list are of my Christmas Book Reviews that I’ve read with my son.
+Christmas time is always fun to read books.
+This list is of my Christmas Book Reviews that I’ve read with my son.

-“Madeline’s Christmas” was published after Ludwig Bemelmans passed away, it had been published as a book insert in McCall’s magazine in 1956 and as a book in 1985.
+“Madeline’s Christmas“ was published after Ludwig Bemelmans passed away, it had been published as a book insert in McCall’s magazine in 1956 and as a book in 1985.
 The story itself is a curious Christmas tale about a rug seller who brings a little magic to Madeline and her friends.
-My toddler sat for the whole thing and laughed at many of the rhymes, which if you have read others in the Madeline series you will know are awesome.
+My toddler sat for the whole thing and laughed at many of the rhymes, which if you have read others in the Madeline series you will know are awesome and not just for great Christmas book reviews.
 If you are working on rhyming words check this and the rest of the series out!

 “Not Until Christmas Walter!“ by Eileen Christelow is a cute book that captures the relationship between a girl and her four-legged best friend!
 Walter, the dog is eager to get at his present before the big day when he opens it before Christmas he ends up in the doghouse!
 It takes a few events to earn his position as a best friend back but he finds a way!
 The book is broken into 3 chapters and would be a great book for children in the gap between picture books and chapter books.